sulianthual/scribbler/README.md

 The drawing tools are tailored towards drawing black outlines, color fillings and shadows (as shown in the image above).
 From left to right they are:

-- Black Pen: A dedicated pen that only draws black, useful for outlines (see picture above).
+- Black Pen: A dedicated pen that only draws black, useful for outlines.
 This pen has a dedicated pen size, that changes (with mouse wheel) only when black pen is selected and doesnt change when other pens are selected (this is very helpful to conserve a unique pen size for all outlines).
 - Color Pen: A classic color pen, pick its color from one of the color slots (see hereafter).
 - Color Pen Behind Black: Same as the color pen, but draws behind black strokes.
-Useful for filling with colors (see picture above).
+Useful for fillings with colors.
 - Color Pen Behind Black and Over First Color: Same as the color pen, but draws behind black strokes and over first color encountered.
 The first color encountered is the color under mouse when starting stroke.
-Useful for making shadows over existing fillings (see picture above).
+Useful for making shadows over existing fillings.
 - Bucket: A classic bucket, fills first color encountered.
 However doesnt fill over black.
 - Swap: Swaps between drawing and eraser tools (same as middle mouse).